 2. If your property has been involved in more than one tax sale, make sure you learn which sale has top priority.
 You see, each sale may have a different deadline, so you must get the deadlines for every sale.
 This way you’ll know the last day you can pay the taxes and penalties to keep from losing your property.

-3. If you want to save your home, make sure you know the dates of all penalty increases so you pay the full amount due on the date you pay.
+3. Make sure you know the dates of all penalty increases so you pay the full amount due on the date you pay.
 If the amount you send turns out to be only a partial payment, your payment will be returned.
 In addition, the following charges can increase the amount you owe:

 - If your property’s current taxes are not paid by the date due, the tax buyer may add them to the tax sale, along with added penalties and fees.

-- If you do not pay the full amount, including delinquent taxes, late payment penalties and fees before five months prior to the redemption deadline, then other costs may be added to the redemption cost, such as charges for the Cook County Sheriff to serve you with legal notice.
+- If you do not pay the full amount before five months prior to the redemption deadline, then other costs may be added to the redemption cost, such as charges for the Cook County Sheriff to serve you with legal notice.
+So …

 When you review the Estimate of the Cost of Redemption, if you believe that you have already paid part of the added taxes, tell this to the County Clerk’s Tax Redemption Unit before you pay to redeem your property.
 The tax buyer can pay the property’s current taxes and then add them to your sale if you have not already paid them.
 If you have paid them, then the Clerk’s office will reduce the amount you owe on your Cost of Redemption.

-And last, there are ways to reduce outstanding taxes by making sure you always get exemptions that reduce the amount of taxes you owe.
-For example, if you should have received an exemption for a tax year after your taxes were sold, ask for a Certificate of Error from the County Assessor's office.
-Then the Clerk's office will lower the amount of taxes and penalties you owe.
-If you missed an exemption you should have received, call the County Assessor's office at (312) 443-7550.
+And last, make sure you always get exemptions that reduce the amount of taxes you owe.
+For example, if you should have received an exemption for a tax year after your taxes were sold, ask for a Certificate of Error from the County Assessor’s office.
+Then the Clerk’s office will lower the amount of taxes and penalties you owe.
+If you missed an exemption you should have received, call the County Assessor’s office at (312) 443-7550.